-So how exactly do we measure success?
-Through lead generation.
+How should you measure success?
+Through contractor lead generation.
 Every aspect of internet marketing is designed with one objective, acquiring leads.
 With this known, it stands to reason that contractors shouldn’t be paying for websites and search optimization, but for the leads themselves.
-With pay per lead marketing, upfront payments are eliminated, along with the risk of massive investment loss.
+With pay-per-lead marketing, upfront payments are eliminated, along with the risk of massive investment loss.
 Consider these 5 advantages of pay per lead:

 Plumbers, roofers, HVAC, and other industry workers spend a fortune each year on marketing.
 But without a profitable return on investment, all of that spending failed to produce tangible benefits for your company.
 So next time you are hiring marketing services, try to focus more on ROI than any other aspect.
 That can be tough when marketers try to lull you into a false sense of intrigue, with inconsequential statistics, anecdotes, and other largely irrelevant musings.
 The key is to have tunnel vision.
 Let them know you are only concerned with the bottom line.